mcmahog1/ReadMe_Imputation/README.md

 #Log In

-On a windows machine, on the start button, type "Putty" into the search box.
+On a windows machine, press on the start button, type "Putty" into the search box.

 In Putty enter the Host Name bluecrystalp3.acrc.bris.ac.uk and click open.